Our Lady of the Angels School fire: Rescue

 Some younger students who managed to secure a spot at a window were then unable to climb over the high window sills, or were pulled back by others frantically trying to scramble out.
 The temperature continued to increase until a flashover occurred in the hallway and several of the classrooms at approximately 2:55 p.m.
 Firefighters struggled desperately to pull students and nuns from windows as those classrooms partially filled with screaming children exploded.
 Firefighters noticed that the white shirts of children in the windows changed color and turned brown.

-Shortly after the flashover, a wide portion of the school's roof collapsed over rooms 208, 209, and part of 210, and the massive downward rush of heat likely killed several other students and their teachers in rooms 208 and 210 instantly (Room 209 lost only one child, Beverly Burda, in the room itself, and she had been overcome by smoke inhalation before the roof collapsed).
+Shortly after the flashover, a wide portion of the school's roof collapsed over rooms 208, 209, and part of 210, and the massive downward rush of heat likely killed several other students and their teachers in rooms 208 and 210 instantly (Room 209 lost only one child in the room itself, Beverly Burda, who had been overcome by smoke inhalation before the roof collapsed).

 Inside the burning school, a quick-thinking nun rolled petrified children down a stairwell when fear made them freeze.
 Injured students were rushed to five different hospitals, some in the cars of strangers.
 Priests from the rectory raced to the scene, grabbing frightened students and escorting them through the smoke to the doors.
-One of the priests, Father Joseph Ognibene, and Sam Tortorice, a parent of one of the students, were able to rescue most of the students in room 209 by passing them through a courtyard window on the second floor into the annex.
-Janitor James Raymond, though badly injured himself from a deep glass cut on his arm, worked in tandem with Father Charles Hund to open a locked emergency door leading to a fire escape outside room 207.
+One of the priests, Fr Joseph Ognibene, and Sam Tortorice, a parent of one of the students, were able to rescue most of the students in room 209 by passing them through a courtyard window on the second floor into the annex.
+Janitor James Raymond, though badly injured himself from a deep glass cut on his arm, worked in tandem with Fr Charles Hund to open a locked emergency door leading to a fire escape outside room 207.
 Thanks to their efforts, all of the students and their teacher, Sister Geraldita Ennis, were rescued from the room.